 Gratitude is simply a disposition of always giving thanks, for everything and anything.
 When you and I are thankful for our lives, good days and bad days, for our talents and for all the people around us, our lives literally “sing with joy.”
 When we decide to begin and end our day with the decision that we are going to thank God and those around us, several awesome things happen: 1.
 We live in the present moment, 2. we block toxic and negative emotions, 3. we are better able to counteract the effects of stress, and 4. we experience a kind of solidarity (connected-ness) with others and a healthy dose of self-compassion, that is, the ability to love ourselves as God does.
 I think that is why some have called gratitude the “miracle disposition.”

+If you can dream it, you can achieve it.
 The incredibly imaginative EPCOT Center in Orlando, Florida opened some 16 years after its principle architect and dreamer, Walt Disney died.
 It had been a concept still in development by the masterful Disney who envisioned it to be a “real city that would never cease to be a blueprint of the future.”
 Even though there were many who said that, first, they didn’t understand what he was talking about, and second, there was no way they could put all that together in one place, Walt never lost sight of his vision.
 You see, nuts-and-bolts procedures didn’t faze him.
 He was a student of the philosophy of beauty, cutting-edge technology and entrepreneurial enterprise.
 He was a man who had the mind of an architect and the soul of a time-traveller.
 Whatever idea or conceptual rendering he couldn’t crack open himself, he immediately flung over to his elite “Imagineers” (Walt Disney Imagineering Research & Development, Inc.).
 “Walt Disney had one foot in the past, because he loved nostalgia, and one foot in the future, because he loved new technology,” said Marty Sklar, who joined Disney’s marketing and publicity team in the 1950s.
 Several sources have documented an incident that reportedly occurred at the Grand Opening of EPCOT Center on Friday, October 1 in 1982.
 Apparently, one of the speakers of that day lamented, if just for a short time in these or similar words, that “It is a shame that Walt Disney didn’t live long enough to see this day and this magnificent place!”
 However poignant and meaningful that phrase may have been, the next speaker rose to the podium and the occasion and countered brilliantly with, “He did see it, that’s why it’s here!”

 “The most worth-while thing is to try to put happiness into the lives of others.” -Robert Baden-Powell